poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ### How to pass devices in Swarm Mode?

-Two things to deal with:
+Couple things to deal with:

-1. By construction, services in a swarm can be run on any node... which will not work if we need to access a specific USB device.
+1. Problem: by construction, services in a swarm can be run on any node... which will not work if we need to access a specific USB device.
 Can't wait to be lucky and be on the right node...
+   Solution:
     - For this we are going to use the swarm specific section "deploy" to indicate a constraints (=rule) for the service needing the USB device.
     - In the example below, the constraint says the node should have a label named "usb2" with a value equal to "true".
     ```yaml